NalinDalal/debug-site/README.md

         - Monitor pod health and container logs.
 - In House creation and registration for events
 - No DataBase to store anything, maybe pull it via docker

+src/app/alumni/page.tsx-> see it works only for half scroll, on full scroll it renders only whitepage